How To Investigate and Report Nursing Home Abuse

 However, nursing home residents are also a highly vulnerable population.
-Despite legal protections under the federal Nursing Home Reform Act of 1987 and state laws, many abuse cases involving nursing home residents occur every year.
+Despite resident rights protections under the federal Nursing Home Reform Act of 1987 and state laws, many abuse cases involving nursing home residents occur every year.

-If you have a loved one who lives in an assisted living facility, it’s important to be aware of warning signs of mistreatment and to take legal action when necessary.
+If you have a loved one who lives in an assisted living facility, it’s important to be aware of the warning signs of mistreatment.
 This article will explain the most common types of elder abuse and neglect in nursing homes and when to report mistreatment.
+For legal advice about possible abuse, contact a local nursing home lawyer.

-Who Is Most Likely To Be Abused in a Nursing Home?
+Who Is Most Likely To Suffer Abuse in a Nursing Home?

-Many factors make nursing home residents more vulnerable to abuse, says Ashley N. Hadler, a personal injury and nursing home abuse attorney at Garau Germano law firm in Indianapolis.
+Many factors make nursing home residents more vulnerable to abuse, says Ashley N. Hadler, a personal injury and nursing home abuse attorney at the Garau Germano law firm in Indianapolis, Indiana.

-“Any portion of a nursing home population that requires a lot of hands-on assistance will be more vulnerable,” says Hadler.
-That includes individuals who:
+“Any portion of a nursing home population that requires a lot of hands-on assistance will be more vulnerable,” says Hadler, including those who:

-- Are unable to get out of their bed, feed themselves, or drink from a glass of water on their own; or
+- Are unable to get out of their bed, feed themselves, or drink from a glass of water on their own

 Nursing home abuse can be perpetrated by nursing home staff members, such as nurses and other caregivers, or by other residents.